Key Takeaways:

 A common mistake investors make is to compare bank rates with dividend yields.
 The cash rate is fully assessable whereas the dividend yield includes the imputation credits, so this tax concession should be taken into account.
 A 5% dividend yield would provide a similar return to a 7% bank rate.

-This lack of control is an influential factor that pushes investors to favour direct share investing over managed funds.
+This lack of control often drives investors to favour direct share investing over managed funds.

 Access

-A managed investment combines an individual investor's money with the money of thousands of other investors to form an investment fund.
+A managed investment combines an individual investor's money with thousands of other investors to form an investment fund.
 Specialist investment managers then invest the pooled money on investors' behalf.

-• Trained investment specialists: Constantly research and monitor investment markets to determine the best possible investment opportunities.
+• Trained investment specialists: Constantly research and monitor markets for the best opportunities.

-• Convenient and efficient: Paperwork and administration, regular information on the fund’s performance, annual tax statements and tax guides.
+• Convenient and efficient: Paperwork, administration, regular fund performance updates, annual tax statements, and guides.

 Structure